uptechteam/ios-cookbook/3-ci.md

 # CI/CD

+Continous Integration is an improtant part of our development process.
+It allows us to move fast and be confident in our code.
 We tend to use [fastlane](https://fastlane.tools) and [CircleCI](https://circleci.com) for the continous integration.

 ## Workflow

-Usually, we have three types of application configuration: Development, Staging and Production.
+Usually, we have three types of application configurations: Development, Staging and Production.

-- we use a development configuration while building locally on our machines;
+- we use a Development configuration when we build locally on our machines;
 - we deploy a Staging build on every merge to the `develop` branch;
 - we deploy a Production build on every merge to the `master` branch.